oasis-open/cti-stix-elevator/docs/conversion-issues.rst

 The stix-elevator currently supports global markings and object-level markings.
 Through the use of hashing, the elevator make the best effort to detect duplicate markings to prevent excessive object creation.
 Also, the marking types supported by the elevator is limited to: Simple, Terms of Use, TLP and AIS.
+AIS is a data marking used when submitting STIX content to DHS/CISA.

 Missing Policy
 --------------